eugnsp/library/data_structures_and_algorithms/sorting.md

 <!--* The minimum number of adjacent swaps required to sort a permutation `P` (i.e. convert into the identity one) is equal to the number of inversions in `P`.
 The minimum number of swaps, not necessarily adjacent, is equal to the size of `P` minus the number of cycles in `P`.-->

+### Quick sort

 ### Order statistics

 > The `k`<sup>th</sup> order statistic of an array is its `k`<sup>th</sup> smallest element.

-:memo:

-- Any comparison-based algorithm of finding the smallest element in an array of size `n` requires at least `n - 1` comparisons in the worst case.
-- Any comparison-based algorithm of finding both the smallest and the largest elements in an array of size `n` requires at least `⌈3n / 2⌉ - 1` comparisons in the worst case.
-- Any comparison-based algorithm of finding both the smallest and the second smallest element in an array of size `n` requires at least <code>N + &lceil;log<sub>2</sub> N&rceil; - 2</code> comparisons in the worst case.
+Any comparison-based algorithm of finding the smallest element in an array of size `n` requires at least `n - 1` comparisons in the worst case.
+Any comparison-based algorithm of finding both the smallest and the largest elements in an array of size `n` requires at least `⌈3n / 2⌉ - 1` comparisons in the worst case.
+Any comparison-based algorithm of finding both the smallest and the second smallest element in an array of size `n` requires at least <code>N + &lceil;log<sub>2</sub> N&rceil; - 2</code> comparisons in the worst case.

 :link: